Measuring Fitness: Aerobic Capacity

 ELEMENTS OF FITNESS

-If you were asked to define "fitness," would the muscle-bound guy at your health club come to mind?
-It turns out that a muscular-looking body is only 1 of 5 elements that make up fitness.
+If you were asked to define "fitness," would the muscle-bound guy at the gym come to mind?
+It turns out that "body composition" is only 1 element that is considered when evaluating fitness.

 Typically, fitness is assessed by measuring the following 5 parameters: